org-cloudbees-dragan/traditional-ha/README.md

 * Enable HA developer mode to show the info icon to the bottom of the Controller
 * This show you also the IP address of your session replica
 * shut your controller replica down (see in `docker-compose.yaml` for the ip address mapped to the docker container name)

 ```
-docker-compose restart ha-client-controller-1 # or ha-client-controller-2 depending on where yu are
+docker-compose stop ha-client-controller-1 # or ha-client-controller-2 depending on where yu are
 ```
-* reload the controller job page in Firefox, you should be now on the other replica and job should resume to work
+* Reload the Controller page in your browser, you should be now on the other replica and job should resume to work

 # Extra Notes used during development of the demo (Not required for the setup)